-Ryecroft Primary Academy in Bradford have taken the values of SCARF - S - safety, C - caring, A - achievement, R - resilience, and F – friendship, and put them right at the centre of their school life and their curriculum.
+Ryecroft Primary Academy in Bradford have taken the values of SCARF and put them right at the centre of their school life and their curriculum.

-We're also pleased to announce that the whole of the Northern Education Trust (NET), of which this school is part, have now adpoted SCARF for all their schools' PSHE provision.
-We've run training will all staff across their schools, to ensure that teachers are able to make the most of SCARF resources.
+We're were delighted when the whole of this school's academy trust decided to adpot SCARF for all their schools' PSHE (including RSHE) provision.
+We've run free training will all staff across their schools, to ensure that teachers are able to make the most of SCARF resources.

-Ryecroft Academy's recent Ofsted inspection demontrates the impact of their provision for children's health and wellbeing, with SCARF at its heart.
+Ryecroft Academy's recent Ofsted inspection demonstrates the impact of their provision for children's health and wellbeing, with SCARF at its heart.

 We asked Ryan Kelsey, HLTA and PSHE Co-ordinator at Ryecroft Primary Academy why they chose SCARF and how they have integrated it so successfully.

-Picture taken at: 'Beat the goalie' whole-school fundraising day with Harold, Ryecroft Primary Academy, June 2019
+Picture taken at the 'Beat the goalie' whole-school fundraising event with Harold, Ryecroft Primary Academy, June 2019

-We decided to adopt SCARF as a whole-school approach at Ryecroft because we had just introduced a new behaviour policy.
-We wanted to use SCARF to strengthen the implementation of our policy so children were part of the team, and to help us to have a consistent approach to behaviour, safety and learning across the school.
-SCARF has already had a considerable positive impact on how children conduct themselves when moving around school and on their attitude to learning in lessons.
+We decided to adopt SCARF as a whole-school approach at Ryecroft because we'd just introduced a new behaviour policy.
+We wanted to use SCARF to strengthen the implementation of our policy so that children were part of the team, and to help us to have a consistent approach to behaviour, safety and learning across the school.
+SCARF has already had a considerable positive impact on how children conduct themselves when moving around the school and on their attitude to learning in lessons.

 We found the layout of the SCARF lesson plans, assessment tools and online scheme itself very useful in terms of helping staff manage their workloads and giving them ease of access to deliver high-quality lessons.
 We also liked the diverse range of topics and coverage which met children’s individual needs in school.

-We mainly use SCARF alongside our daily initiatives in lessons, when walking around school, in the playground, in assemblies and also when following our behaviour policy when incidents may occur.
+We use SCARF in many ways: alongside our daily initiatives in lessons, when walking around school, in the playground, in assemblies and also when following our behaviour policy when incidents may occur.
 Children are asked if they are ‘wearing their SCARF’ and which value a particular instance may relate to.

 Yes, we currently feel very comfortable as a school and staff team as we have had the recent updates on the new requirements and have been doing lots of work around this, mainly with Key Stage Two, in preparation, so that it will be a smooth on-going process rather than a new initiative.